 The last full day of the trip!
 Even though I was ready to go home, it still felt like I had unresolved business out in Japan.
 I wanted to go home and be back in my apartment and not traveling, but I also wanted to stay and watch more Japanese baseball and chow down on more curry.

-After an early morning check-out from the Tokyo Garden Palace and a short taxi to the train station, we made our way deep into the station’s bowels, down several storeys on our way to the station that housed the Sendai shinkansen.
+After an early morning check-out from the Tokyo Garden Palace and a short taxi to the train station, we made our way deep into the station’s bowels, down several storeys on our way to the station that housed the shinkansen bound for Sendai.
 Along the way I got my last taste of onigiri, only this time it finally looked like it normally did in the cartoons.

 Finally, onigiri that lived up to the expectations and stereotypes I held.